pingcap/docs/dashboard/dashboard-user.md

 ## Sign in with TiDB Dashboard

-After creating a SQL user that meets the privilege requirements of TiDB Dashboard, you can [Sign in](/dashboard/dashboard-access.md#Sign in) with TiDB Dashboard by using this user.
+After creating an SQL user that meets the privilege requirements of TiDB Dashboard, you can use this user to [Sign in](/dashboard/dashboard-access.md#Sign in) with TiDB Dashboard.